dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 > Note: Using a merge commit or rebase merge are both acceptable.
 A
 > squash merge is not required.

-#### Step 8 - Update the GitHub Default branch in upstream DSC Community repository to main
+#### Step 8 - Rename the GitHub Default branch in upstream DSC Community repository to main

 In your web browser: